maevadevs/Rust-Developer-Foundation/04-Ownership/readme.md

 - Less organized than the Stack
 - The memory allocator finds an empty spot in the heap that is big enough
-  - Marked as *being used* and store the value there
+  - Mark it as *being used* and store the value there
   - Return a *pointer/address* to that location
   - This process is called *Allocating* the Heap
   - *NOTE: Pushing value unto the Stack is not considered Allocating*